baumblatt/rx-tiny-flux/Readme.md

 ---

-## Using RxJS Operators
+## RxJS Operators for ZeppOS

-For use in restricted environments like **ZeppOS**, where direct dependencies are not allowed, `Rx-Tiny-Flux` re-exports a curated set of common RxJS operators and creation functions from a dedicated entry point: `rx-tiny-flux/rxjs`.
-This allows you to build complex effects without needing to import from `rxjs` directly in your application code.
+For use in restricted environments like **ZeppOS**, where direct dependencies on `rxjs` are not allowed, `Rx-Tiny-Flux` re-exports a curated set of common RxJS operators and creation functions from its ZeppOS-specific entry point: `rx-tiny-flux/zeppos`.
+This allows you to build complex effects without needing to manage RxJS imports in your application code.

 **Available Exports:**